 Executive Vice President and Chief Financial Officer

-Bruce L. Tanner is Executive Vice President and Chief Financial Officer for Lockheed Martin Corporation.
-Mr. Tanner was appointed to his current position on September 1, 2007.
-As Chief Financial Officer (CFO), Mr. Tanner is responsible for all aspects of the Corporation’s financial strategies, processes, and operations.View Full Bio
+Kenneth R. Possenriede is executive vice president and chief financial officer (CFO) for Lockheed Martin Corporation.
+As CFO, Mr. Possenriede is responsible for all aspects of the corporation’s financial strategies, processes, and operations.View Full Bio

 Richard F. Ambrose